nixworks/public/news/2015/12/15/index.md

 ##### Flag referendum
 ### [New Zealand announces the flag design chosen by the public that will challenge the current flag in a March 2016 vote.
 Voters will choose between the current flag, which features the British Union Jack with a dark blue background, and the challenger, a silver fern and four red stars on a black and blue background. ](/news/2015/12/15/new-zealand-announces-the-flag-design-chosen-by-the-public-that-will-challenge-the-current-flag-in-a-march-2016-vote-voters-will-choose-bet.md)
-_Context: New Zealand, flag referendum, current flag, silver fern and four red stars_
+_Context: flag referendum, silver fern and four red stars, New Zealand, current flag_

 ##### Soyuz TMA-19M
 ### [The Soyuz TMA-19M, consisting of Expedition 46 crew members Yuri Malenchenko (RSA), Timothy Kopra (NASA) and Tim Peake (ESA), launches from the Baikonur Cosmodrome in Kazakhstan for the International Space Station (ISS) with Peake becoming the first Briton to represent the European Space Agency at the ISS. ](/news/2015/12/15/the-soyuz-tma-19m-consisting-of-expedition-46-crew-members-yuri-malenchenko-rsa-timothy-kopra-nasa-and-tim-peake-esa-launches-from.md)